Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 **5. Statistical Limitations:**

-- **Sample Size:** 219 stocks over 59 months provides reasonable power, but some tests (value effects) have limited statistical power.
+- **Sample Size:** 245 valid stocks over 59 months provides reasonable power, but some tests (value effects) have limited statistical power.
 - **Multiple Testing:** We conduct many tests.
 Some significant results may be due to multiple testing rather than true effects.
 - **Assumption Violations:** OLS regression assumes:
   - Linearity (may not hold)